informalsystems/audits/PUBLICATION.md

 * Technical whitepapers
 * Blog posts and technical write-ups
 * Conference presentations and materials
+* Posts on Twitter, LinkedIn, Farcaster, or other social media sites

 By following these guidelines, we aim to: